 Customer journey map

-Destination sales training sharpens skills to increase conversion rates and ensures that your sales person is equipped to work on the sales floor and that travel agents are equipped to be your brand advocates.
+Destination sales training sharpens skills to increase conversion rates and ensures that your salesperson is equipped to work on the sales floor and that travel agents are trained to be your brand advocates.
 It covers everything from finding local resources to merchandising best practices.
 For example, if your destination sales training module is on building a tour package, use visual aids to help trainees get ahead.
 Have them rearrange a sample itinerary, spot the items in the incorrect place, or qualify different key terms and match them with their definitions.

 No more mindless clicking – make your learners part of the learning experience.
 They should be thinking, reacting, and engaging at every turn.
 Check out this incredibly interactive merchandising training for some destination sales training ideas.

 Regarding destination sales training, soft skills or behavioral training is the most critical skill set you can train your team on.
 Knowing the product and the theory won’t cut it if you don’t know how to build rapport with travelers.

 Behavioral sales training should cover each step of the customer journey.
 More precisely, greeting travelers with a warm (but not pushy) welcome, finding something in common with the traveler, asking the right questions to get to know not only what they need but what they want, driving the features and benefits while trying to upsell, and, of course, the close.

 A great destination sales training program covers all these bases to ensure that DMO, CVB, and front-line staff members are fully prepared for each sale step.
 How can you best prepare staff for this?
 We’re all familiar with the old saying, “Practice makes perfect.”

 Dialogue simulations with real-time feedback are the perfect way to train your staff on those essential behavioral skills.
 They build confidence in a controlled, low-risk (safe-to-fail) environment.